JingxianH/auction/README.md

 ## AI Assistance & Verification

-AI tools were used as a support tool during the project, mainly for brainstorming, debugging assistance, verification, and writing refinement.
+AI was used mainly for brainstorming, debugging assistance, verification, and writing refinement.

 Its most meaningful contributions were: